ccTCP/RFC/Daemon.md

 There are several requirements if this is to work properly:

-1. A kernel function that notifies specific apps 'code'
+1. A kernel function that notifies specific apps

+'''lua
+Kernel.notify()
+'''